Bridging Loan Criteria

 Each lender has its unique points regarding interest rates, loan sizes, costs, charges, fees and specific requirements.
 But they also share several lending criteria to assess if a borrower is qualified for bridging finance.

-Eligibility and Location
+Eligibility and Location criteria

-The borrower must be a registered resident or private companies (Partnerships, Limited, and Offshore) in the UK.
+The borrower must be a registered resident or private company (Partnerships, Limited, and Offshore) in the UK.
 Depending on the lender’s scope, bridging loans are available in London (+ Within M25), England, Scotland, Wales, and Northern Ireland.
 Others can extend within Europe or as far as the USA.

 The minimum loan size for any borrower is £10,000.
 Some bridging lenders do not impose any upper limit.
+The maximum is £50,000,000 but some investment funds may offer more if required.

 Bridging loans are known as short-term financial solutions.
 Thereby, payment is intended within a relatively short period.
 Terms of the bridge finance can range from 24 hours to 36 months.
 Most lenders design bridging loans for up to 18 months.
 Also, FCA regulations restrict regulated loans to up to 12 months.